hmalkawi1/tezos/README.md

 Build instructions
 ------------------

+To compile Tezos...
-To compile Tezos, you need an OCaml compiler (version 4.04.0) and all the libraries listed in `src/tezos-deps.opam`.
+- You need an OCaml compiler (version 4.04.0)
+- All the libraries listed in `src/tezos-deps.opam`.

-The best way to install all dependencies is by first installing [OPAM](https://opam.ocaml.org/), the OCaml package manager.
+Install the package manager to overcome and dependay issues [OPAM](https://opam.ocaml.org/), the OCaml package manager.

 Create a new switch alias for Tezos.
 A switch is your own version of the OPAM